TYPO3-Solr/ext-solr/CONTRIBUTING.md

 Make sure that the test suite is running, before you do a pull request.

-As alternative for a local run you can use our docker test setup to run the tests
+As alternative for a local run you can use our Docker test setup to run the tests

 ```bash
 cd ./Docker/Ci